PHP7 has many performance advantages, and in this post, I’ve performed a test to find out the WordPress performance in PHP 5.6 and 7.

 - Login to your CentOS VM

-- Take a backup of VM before upgrade so you can rollback in-case thing goes wrong
+- Take a backup of VM before the upgrade so you can rollback in-case thing goes wrong

 - Remove existing PHP version

 - Install PHP-FPM 7 and its required module

 Restart Nginx, MySQL & PHP-FPM to ensure it’s loaded with the latest version.
 You may also access the WordPress website to ensure its functionality.

 Congratulation!
 You have successfully installed PHP-FPM 7.

 You may do the following if you want to verify the version.

 [[email protected] init.d]# /usr/sbin/php-fpm -version PHP 7.0.16 (fpm-fcgi) (built: Feb 18 2017 10:46:38) Copyright (c) 1997-2017 The PHP Group Zend Engine v3.0.0, Copyright (c) 1998-2017 Zend Technologies [[email protected] init.d]#

 I hope the above gives you an idea of how to implement PHP-FPM 7 for WordPress and its performance advantages.
 So go ahead and give a try to PHP-FPM 7 to experience the fast loading WordPress website.